akash8190/Agentic-Ai-/README.md

 Data Insights & Analytics: Generate reports and summaries from database queries.

 Agentic AI-Powered Query Understanding: Understands natural language queries and converts them into SQL.

+# Prerequisites

+Ensure you have the following installed:

+Python 3.8 or higher

+SQLAlchemy

+MySQL/PostgreSQL/SQLite (depending on your database)

+.env file for storing database credentials securely

+Agentic AI API key (for AI-powered features)